 As mentioned, in-person interviews are the best if you want to genuinely engage with your candidates.
+For example, you can better observe a candidate’s overall demeanour, disposition and facial expressions if these are pertinent to the role.
 However, it is not always possible to conduct such job interviews when time and resources are scarce.
 That said, there are a few situations where you should opt for a face-to-face conversation with the candidate:

 1. You are recruiting a senior manager or C-suite personnel

 Candidates vying for leadership positions are often expected to exhibit strong communication and people skills.
-While you may be able to pick up some hints during the virtual interview, inviting the person for an in-person chat lets you gather cues based on their body language.
-Moreover, recruiters will need to spend more time conversing with the candidate to ascertain whether his/her experience fits for a top-level role, so eliminating distractions and disturbances during virtual interviews, such as internet glitches and background noises, ensures the interview stays focused and productive.
+While you may be able to pick up some hints during the virtual interview, inviting the person for a traditional interview lets you gather cues based on their body language.
+Moreover, recruiters will need to spend more time conversing with the candidate and asking follow-up questions to ascertain whether his/her experience fits for a top-level role.
+So eliminating distractions and disturbances such as internet glitches and background noises during virtual interviews, ensures the interview stays focused on the subject and is productive.

 2. You are recruiting for a client-facing role

-While those working in client-facing roles may be expected to have a firm grasp of communication technologies today, there are some traits that recruiters need to look out for that are necessary for this line of work.
+While those working in client-facing roles may be expected to have a firm grasp of communication technologies today, there are some traits that hiring managers need to look out for that are necessary for this line of work.
 These include, among other aspects, having good eye contact and speaking coherently in private and group settings.
 Such skills are required by various customer-oriented positions such as retail sales associates, insurance agents, receptionists and the equivalent.
 As a recruiter, the assessment of a candidate’s body language provides clues to their level of professionalism in a social context, one that is highly demanded as part of the role.
-Virtual interviews do not allow for this as the lack of physicality eliminates the need for candidates to display such behaviour.
+Video interviews do not allow for this as the lack of physicality eliminates the need for virtual interviewees to display such behaviour.

-While a face-to-face job interview makes it easier to screen such candidates, you may consider scheduling video calls with a list of potential hires and then shortlisting those you think are worth moving ahead with.
+While a face-to-face job interview makes it easier to screen such candidates, you may consider first scheduling video calls with a list of potential hires and then shortlisting those you want to move ahead with.

 Making the right choice

-Both virtual and in-person job interviews have their advantages and are more well-suited for different circumstances.
-Therefore, there is never a right or wrong choice when it comes to planning your interviews.
-Combining the two to streamline your hiring process will assist you in making the best recruitment decisions for your company.
+Both virtual and in-person job interviews have their advantages and are suited for different circumstances.
+Therefore, there is never a right or wrong choice when it comes to planning your interview process.
+Combining the two to streamline your hiring will assist you in making the best recruitment decisions for your company.